-“Poor in spirit.”
-This is the figure of speech “idiom,” and is an idiomatic way of saying “humble in their attitude.”
+“poor in spirit.”
+This is a Semitic idiom and is an idiomatic way of saying “humble in their attitude.”
 To fully understand the idiom, we must examine both “poor” and “spirit.”
 The Greek word “poor” is ptochos (#4434 πτωχός), and it means poor in wealth, but can refer to being “poor” in other ways.
 For example, the people Christ addresses in Revelation 3:17 are technically wealthy in material goods, yet Jesus says: “You say, ‘I am rich; I have acquired wealth and do not need a thing.’
 But you do not realize that you are wretched, pitiful, poor, blind and naked.”
 In this verse, “poor” refers to being poor in godliness and in the treasure that will be bestowed at the Judgment.
 Similarly, the word “poor” can refer to being poor or humble in one’s attitude.
 This is reflected in Isaiah 66:2, which mentions the person to whom God will pay attention: “but to this man will I look, even to him that is poor and of a contrite spirit, and trembleth at my word.”
 This verse mentions a “poor and contrite spirit” but many versions correctly understand that the word “poor” refers to “humble,” and translate it that way (ESV; HCSB; NASB, NIV, NRSV).
-Kenneth Bailey (Jesus Through Middle Eastern Eyes (IVP Academic, 2008, pp. 68, 69, 158, 159) does a good job in showing from the Old Testament, the Qumran texts, and even early Christian sources, that “poor” was used idiomatically for “humble.”
+Kenneth Bailey does a good job in showing from the Old Testament, the Qumran texts, and even early Christian sources, that “poor” was used idiomatically for “humble.”d

 The word “spirit” is translated from the Greek word pneuma (#4151 πνεῦμα), which has many meanings.
 Furthermore, when pneuma is translated “spirit,” it can refer to many different things, including God (John 4:24); Jesus (2 Cor.
 3:17); angels (Heb.
 1:14); and demons (Matt.
 10:1).
 It can also refer to “attitude,” which it does here.
 Other places it refers to attitude are Matthew 26:41 and Mark 14:38, when Peter and the other disciples were sleepy and Jesus told them, “The spirit [attitude] is willing, but the body is weak.”
 It is also “attitude” in Acts 18:25 when Apollos was called, “fervent in the spirit” (KJV), meaning that he had a fervent attitude, which is why the NRSV translates the phrase, “he spoke with burning enthusiasm.”
 Interestingly, English also uses “spirit” as “attitude.”
 For example, we speak of a person being “in good spirits,” or a school having good “school spirit.”